 Students who are admitted to the pre-pharmacy program directly from high school receive full benefits from the Drake PharmD Difference.
-To apply for pre-pharmacy for the fall 2017 semester, you must complete an application for admission.
+To apply for pre-pharmacy for the Fall 2018 semester, you must complete an application for admission.
 The priority deadline for pre-pharmacy applications is December 1, 2017.
 Applications will only be reviewed after December 1st if space is available in the class.
 Unlike students who apply to other majors at Drake and are admitted on a rolling basis, pre-pharmacy students are selected from a pool of applicants.
 In order to be considered for pre-pharmacy, you MUST list pre-pharmacy as your primary major on the application along with a secondary major in case you are not admitted to the program.
 Competitive applicants take a rigorous and challenging curriculum throughout high school and demonstrate leadership and involvement both inside and outside the classroom.

 Transfer students are welcome to apply for admission to the pre-pharmacy program, space permitting.
 The Office of Admission transfer staff can advise students on space availability.
 In order to be considered for transfer admission into pre-pharmacy, students must meet the following criteria:

 Although meeting these criteria does not guarantee admission into the pre-pharmacy program, students who successfully transfer into the pre-pharmacy program will be given the benefits of the Drake PharmD Difference for Transfer Students.
 Students who transfer into pre-pharmacy are required to take the PCAT as part of their application to the professional program.

 Transferring into the pre-pharmacy program at Drake does not guarantee admission into the professional pharmacy program.
 Students who are not admitted into the professional program are advised on other degree options and career pathways within the College of Pharmacy and Health Sciences and at Drake.